ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 <!--more-->

-It appears that Edward Mills first met Mary Ann and Charles Pine when he moved with his family to [Hempstead]({{% relref "hempstead" %}}) in the mid-late 1830's and Edward's move to Staten Island may have coincided with the establishment of Charles Pine's grocery store, incorporated there in 1848.
+It appears that Edward Mills first met Mary Ann and Charles Pine when he moved with his family to [Hempstead]({{% relref "hempstead" %}}) in the mid-late 1830's and Edward's move to Staten Island may have coincided with the establishment of Charles Pine's grocery business, incorporated there in 1848.
 When Edward and Mary Ann married in 1850, Edward is said to be "of Factoryville", the Staten Island neighborhood where Charles Pine's store is located.

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}